Tedd Arnold

-Tedd Arnold (born January 20, 1949 in Elmira, New York, United States) is a children's book writer and illustrator.
-He has written and illustrated over 100 books, and he has won the Theodor Seuss Geisel Honor for his books "Hi!
-Fly Guy!"
-(2006), "I Spy Fly Guy" (2010), and "Noodleheads See the Future" (2018).
+Tedd Arnold (born January 20, 1949, in Elmira, New York, United States) is an American children's book writer and illustrator.
+He has written and illustrated over 100 books, and he has won the Theodor Seuss Geisel Honor for his books Hi!
+Fly Guy!
+(2006), I Spy Fly Guy (2010), and Noodleheads See the Future (2018).
 He currently lives outside of Gainesville, Florida.

 Background

 Tedd graduated from the University of Florida with a BFA.
 He worked as a commercial illustrator before beginning his career writing children's books.
 Arnold met his wife, Carol, while living in Florida.
 Carol, a former kindergarten teacher, encouraged him to write and illustrate children's books.
-His sons, Walter and William, served as the inspiration for some of his characters and stories.
+His sons were the inspiration for some of his characters and stories.